-The Council operates a weekly household collection service on St. Mary’s.
-On the other islands of Bryher, St. Agnes and St. Martins the waste collections are carried out by private contractors on behalf of the Council and operate on a bring to site basis.
+The Council operates a weekly household collection service on St Mary’s.
+On the islands of Bryher, St Agnes and St Martin's, the waste collections are carried out by private contractors on behalf of the Council and operate on a bring-to-site basis.

 Household Waste Collections

 The Council ask that the following points are carried out at all times to avoid waste collections being refused.

 - All household waste, including cold ash must be presented in tied black bin liners.
 Bin liners need to be purchased by the householder, and will not be provided by the Council.